LIS561/syllabi/md/Assignments.md

 completed in order to pass this class.
 Late or incomplete assignments will not be given full credit unless the student has contacted the instructor prior to the due date of the assignment (or in the case of emergencies, as soon as practicable).
-Completed, graded assignments may be repeated for an improved grade with no penalty other than 4.5/5 being the highest possible grade for repeated assignments.
-Further arrangements for makeup work will be made as needed.
+Comprehension quizzes may be repeated for an improved grade within one week of receiving the initial grade.

 **Assignments, Exercises & Grade Distribution:**

-- Comprehension quizes (usually due on QUIZDUEDAY):    35%
+- Comprehension quizzes (usually due on QUIZDUEDAY):    35%
 - Group classroom exercises:                           22%
 - Modeling scenario memoranda:                         40%
 - Participation and engagement in class and on forums: 3%